 There isn’t just one standard retaining wall design.
 Each wall type has different applications and advantages.
 These different types include:

-Segmental Walls: A segmental wall can be up to 40 feet tall and works the way a gravity wall does, but on a larger scale.
-It consists of modular, dry-stacked concrete blocks that interlock without mortar between them.
+- Segmental Walls: A segmental wall can be up to 40 feet tall and works the way a gravity wall does, but on a larger scale.
+It consists of modular, dry-stacked, precast concrete blocks that interlock without mortar between them.
 This wall type conforms to any shape, straight or curved.
 Because of this versatility, It has both residential and commercial applications.

 Panel Walls: Panel walls often consist of concrete panels reinforced with steel.
 Posts connect each panel to the others.
 These walls work best in tight commercial spaces with heavy loads, such as highway ramps.